bristolgolang/machinelearning/README.md

 ## Goal

-To explore, understand and implement our own classifier algorithm to detect authentic bank notes, using this [data set from UCI](http://archive.ics.uci.edu/ml/datasets/banknote+authentication).
+To explore, understand and implement our own classifier algorithm.

+### Bonus Goals

+To implement some feature engineering on a more challenging dataset.

 ## How to partake